Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 End view of the cilantro microgreens trays after day 15.

-The cilantro microgreens in both the dry sown tray (left most trays) and the pre-soaked tray are very similar in size.
+The cilantro microgreens in the dry sown tray (left most trays) and the pre-soaked tray are similar in size.

 Day 17 - First Possible Harvest Day

 Cilantro is one of the great microgreens that have a long harvest period.
-Between day 15 and 20 you can begin to harvest cilantro microgreens.
-You can also begin to transplant cilantro from your seeding racks or double cups into your indoor/outdoor containers or into the garden.
+Between days 15 and 20, you can begin to harvest cilantro microgreens.
+You can also begin transplanting cilantro from your seeding racks or double cups into your indoor/outdoor containers or the garden.

 The first true leaves are starting to form at this point.
-However, you can continue to allow your microgreens to grow and harvest as you need them.
+However, you can continue allowing your microgreens to grow and harvest as needed.

-In fact, it's best to wait for longer than 17 days to harvest.
+In fact, it’s best to wait for longer than 17 days to harvest.
 The flavor will be better as the cilantro matures.
-As you can read in How to Grow Cilantro Microgreens it takes up to three weeks for the microgreens to mature.
+As you can read in How to Grow Cilantro Microgreens it takes up to three weeks to mature.

 Below are the two cilantro trays on day 17.